-Staff requests that you approve the draft report for public comment at this meeting, with any additional edits.
-The comment period would begin Friday, September 15, 2017, and end Friday, December 15, 2017.
+Staff requests that you approve the report following public comment with changes indicated below.
+The Council approved the draft report for public comment in September.
+The comment period ran from Friday, September 15, 2017, to Friday, December 15, 2017.
+Three comments were received, as noted below.